portermorrison/UltimateJavaRepository/README.md

 ## Sync-ing your work

-* make sure you have committed all your changes ("source control" )
+- commit all your changes ("source control" tab on left, enter a short message)
-*
+- click the "Sync" button in the bottom left corner of VS Code